 Even with over one million users worldwide, you might be skeptical as to the probability of recovering your stolen ride.
 Don't forget that other users of this system are mobile, traveling both locally and state-to-state if not country-to-country.
 Their smartphones and laptops are by their side, helping you in your effort to locate your beloved motorcycle.

 The TrackR Bravo's wallet-thin design is composed of sleek, anodized aluminum so it's both durable and lightweight.
 Having raised over one million dollars on IndieGoGo and growing their development team exponentially since, their customer base continues to expand as well.
 With it's built in ringer, distance indicator, crowd driven GPS and separation alert, the TrackR Bravo is a great addition to your motorcycle's physical security system.

 What Security Products Have You Installed On Your Motorcycle?

 There are other motorcycle-specific anti-theft items on the market.
 Which ones have you tried?
 What do you like about them and why?
 Your input is invited.
-Post an article!
+Leave a comment!

 I had my ninja stolen out of my garage but found it the next day.
 It was stashed behind tall weeds, where they left it to come and get later.
 I need something really dependable.

 This post is pretty old and I'm not sure if this product still exists but I do empathize with you regarding the need for better security.

 I'll be posting something fresh + updating this article soon.